opengeospatial/ogcapi-records/README.md

 #### Encodings

-The JSON and HTML components define the requirments for encoding records and catalogs in JSON or HTML.
+The JSON and HTML components define the requirements for encoding records and catalogs in JSON or HTML.

 <a name="deployments"></a>
 ## Catalog implementations